-In 2012 I started the Transform Uzhgorod project with International Teams US.
-This is a community transformation project whose purpose is that no one is invisible and everyone has access to food, freedom and forgiveness.
-I lead four ministry teams - Orphan, Roma, University Students, and Victims of War.
-I would want to develop this ministry as part of my Mission Pastor responsibilities in the community in which I will serve.
+In 2012 I became a Community Transformation Director with International Teams US whose task is to develop a community ministry where no one is invisible and everyone has access to food, freedom and forgiveness.
+I have brought together 34 local churches and Christian organizations and serve as the leader of the Transform Uzhgorod Alliance.
+In addition, I lead four ministry teams - Orphan, Roma, University Students, and Victims of War.

-The Roma ministry ministers to the 4000 Roma that live in three camps in the Radvanka region.
+The Roma Outreach team ministers to the 5000 Roma that live in the five camps within Uzhgorod.
 We have provided clean drinking water, removed the piles of trash in the camps, repaired the roads to allow ambulance access, provided water to the local polyclinic, and installed storm windows in the school.
 All of these projects were done through the three Roma churches we have partnered with.
 They have seen their churches double in size since we started these community transformation projects.
 We do not separate compassion from mission, because Jesus never did.

 Uzhgorod is a university town with nearly 20% of the population being students.
 We opened a university cafe to build relationships and share Christ with university students.
 Over 1200 Indian medical students study in Uzhgorod who are mostly Hindu, Buddhist and Muslim.
 We have built a team of Christian Indian students and lead an English-language fellowship.

 Our newest ministry is to Victims of War as a result of the Russian invasion of Ukraine.
-In our short few months we have helped a refugee family find housing and employment.
-We serve several refugee families that attend our lead church (we house one refugee teenager as part of our family).
+We have helped refugee families find housing and employment.
+We serve several refugee families that attend our lead church.
 We also collect and distribute humanitarian aid to families of wounded soldiers.
-We held four summer camps for refugee children and children of wounded soldiers.
+We hold summer and winter camps for refugee children and children of wounded soldiers.